tensorflow/datasets/docs/api_docs/python/tfds/download/DownloadManager.md

 Defined in [`core/download/download_manager.py`](https://github.com/tensorflow/datasets/tree/master/tensorflow_datasets/core/download/download_manager.py).

 <!-- Placeholder for "Used in" -->

-Manages the download and extraction of files, as well as caching.

 Downloaded files are cached under `download_dir`.
 The file name of downloaded files follows pattern "${sanitized_url}${content_checksum}.${ext}".
 Eg: